-The Wide Bay Burnett region begins about two hours north of Brisbane and covers an area of about 50,000 km2 including Gympie, Bundaberg, and North and South Burnett.
+The Wide Bay–Burnett region begins about 2 hours north of Brisbane and covers an area of about 50,000km2, including Gympie, Bundaberg, and North and South Burnett.
 It has the largest population of any region of Queensland, outside the south east corner.

 The Bundaberg regional economy is most reliant on manufacturing (13.3%), agriculture, forestry and fishing (11.6%), retail trade (8.0%), health and community services (7.4%) and education (6.0%).

-The region grows and processes a variety of livestock, sugar, fruit, nuts, vegetables, timber and seafood with an established supply of water, sugar mills and meat processing works.
+The region grows and processes a variety of livestock, sugar, fruit, nuts, vegetables, timber and seafood with well-established sugar mills and meat processing works.

 Perennial crops produced in the region include avocado, custard apple, mango, lychee, citrus, passionfruit, macadamia nut, peach, banana, pineapple and nectarine.

 Annual crops include tomato, chilli, capsicum, cherry tomato, zucchini, Chinese bitter melon, rockmelon, watermelon, sweet potato, herbs, cucumber, okra, egg fruit, button squash, bean, snow pea, potato, sweet corn and pumpkin.